marcelarie/blog/README.md

 <!-- prettier-ignore -->
 To update changes/posts and deploy run the script [`post.sh`](./post.sh) on the root directory.

+This script will run automatically on each commit.
+The push will only be completed if there are changes on the hugo build folder (`./public`).
+If you want to disable this behavior just delete the `.githooks/post-commit` file.

 Hugo:

 -   Create a new page: